dansav/vs-eye-tracking/README.md

 Basic scrolling.
 While holding down the Ctrl-key the document will scroll.
 If your gaze was directed in the upper half of the editor view, the scroll direction is up.
 If your gaze is directed to the lower half of the editur view, the scroll direction is down.

-In version 0.3.0 it is possible to select different profiles for the scroll velocity.
+Since version 0.3.0 it is possible to select different profiles for the scroll velocity.

 In Visual Studio, goto Tools -> Options... -> Eye tracking.